jianastrero/jugger-api/README.md

 ## How to use
-Run your web app(*php artisan serve*) then open your favorite web browser and navigate to http://127.0.0.1:8000/jugger-api From here, you could use any user you have to login.
+Run your web app(*php artisan serve*) then open your favorite web browser and navigate to http://127.0.0.1:8000/jugger-api From here, you could use any user you already have to login.
+If you dont have a user, better create one. *On Future changes JuggerAPI will have its own login account such that it wont interfere with your app*.
 Remember that as of now, it is required to use email and password to get authenticated and be logged in.

 Once logged in, you could then create new routes, edit, or delete.
 Also, be careful to delete the record for JuggerAPI because it will refrain you from creating, modifying, or deleting new records.
 To fix this, run `php artisan jugger:seed` again.